11 Nov 2022

 The ANYbotics ANYmal C robot was used to test the capabilities of a quadrupedal robot control framework that was developed by Oxford called RLOC.
 This reinforcement learning-based robot controller learned to walk using example experiences generated in a physically-realistic computer simulator which was then transferred to the real robot for testing without re-tuning.
 Testing on the ANYmal C robot involved traversing areas of concrete, tarmac, gravel, slopes, surfaces typical to outdoor industrial facilities.
 In addition, the ANYmal used its inspection payload to zoom in and take pictures of analog and digital dials, as well as thermal images of thermal vents, throughout the facility.

-The Boston Dynamics Spot part of the trial focused on autonomous inspection.
+The Boston Dynamics Spot part of the trial focused on autonomous inspection - testing our AutoInspect autonomy solution.
 First the robot was led around the facility to build a 3D map containing a “mission graph” of the points of interest: the pressure and temperature gauges and points of interest mentioned above.
 The team devised a mission to visit these inspection points while travelling across the facility - including climbing industrial stairs and capturing sensor measurements and pictures.
 To test the robustness of the system, Chevron tasked the team with repeating trials.
 The same identical trial of 15 minutes operation was repeated 10 times with 8 successes and just 2 being operator-terminated (due to a cautious safety check).

 Autonomous rerouting was also demonstrated: where a route on the graph was blocked ORI’s autonomy system needed to plan a different mission to complete the inspection.